Priyanka Chopra On Zimbabwe Sex Crimes, Her ‘Quantico’ Head Injury, And Meryl Streep

 Three times this young girl tried to kill herself before finally being rescued by a group that offered her psychological support.

-In other news, Page Six reported in January that Priyanka Chopra suffered a head injury whilst on the set of Quantico, but after a few days rest she was back to work.
+In other news, Page Six reported in January that Priyanka Chopra suffered a head injury while on the set of Quantico, but after a few days rest she was back to work.

-Shortly after, she spoke to Entertainment Tonight at the People’s Choice awards.
+Shortly after, she spoke to Entertainment Tonight at the People’s Choice Awards.

 “I had to wear my brace for a couple days and then I’m fine.”